TatumRobotics/astrobox_miband_watch/README.md

 scan on
 ```
 Then, wait until you see the Xiaomi watch.
 It can take a minute!
 It should print the MAC address and the full name of the watch which should match the ones in your config!
-You safe to run `exit` to exit out of the bluetooth command line now.
+Run the `exit` command to exit out of the bluetooth command line.
 Run the C# app (but make sure it's an executable):
 ```bash
 chmod +x ./XiaomiAstroBoxCSharp